July Birthstone

 Is ruby good for engagement rings?

-Yes.
-At Mohs 9, ruby is the second-hardest natural gemstone and tougher than most colored stones, which makes it well suited to daily-wear settings.
+Yes - at Mohs 9, ruby is the second-hardest natural gemstone and tougher than most colored stones, which makes it well suited to daily-wear settings.
 Heat treatment is standard; avoid lead-glass-filled composite rubies for fine jewelry.

 What stones pair best with ruby?